wendyoutwest/Algolia-info/improve-perf-ios.md

 ## Optimize build size

-In some cases, you might not need to use our widget system, and just want to use the core parts of InstantSearch.
-In that case, you can decide to download only specific parts of the library.
+In some cases it is better to use the core parts of InstantSearch and download only specific parts of the library.

 ### CocoaPods